 The Department of Computer Science and Engineering, the first department of its kind in Bangladesh, was established in 1984 under the faculty of Electrical and Electronics Engineering.
 From the very initial days of its establishment, it has been able to attract the very best students of the country.
-Students securing topmost merit positions in the legendary admission test of BUET opt for studies in this department.
-At the very beginning, the department offered only M. Sc.
-Engg. and M Engg. degrees in Computer Science and Engineering.
+Students securing topmost merit positions in the country's most competitive and prestigious admission test of BUET opt for studies in this Department.
+At the very beginning, the Department offered only M. Sc.
+Engg. and M. Engg. degrees in Computer Science and Engineering.
 The Undergraduate program started in 1986.
-At first, 30 students were admitted each year for pursuing the B.Sc.
+At first, 30 students were admitted each year for pursuing the B. Sc.
 Engineering degree.
 Starting from the academic session 1994-1995, the number was increased to 45 and from the session 1997-1998 the number was further increased to 60.
-Considering the growing need of computer science graduates, the department decided to enroll 120 students per session and started to do so from the academic session 2000-2001.
-So far in 14 batches 535 students have been awarded B.Sc.
-Engineering, more than 100 M.Sc Engineering and 1 Ph.D. degree from this department.
-The department has now active faculty strength of 35 with 8 having Ph.D.
-Degree in different branches of Computer Science and Engineering.
+Considering the growing need of computer science graduates, the Department decided to enroll 120 students per session and started to do so from the academic session 2000-2001.
+So far, in 18 batches 1042 students have been awarded B. Sc.
+Engineering, more than 138 M.Sc Engineering and 2 Ph.D. degree from this Department.
+The Department has now active faculty strength of 34 with 15 having Ph.D. degree in different branches of Computer Science and Engineering.
 Currently 18 teachers are abroad for higher studies.

-Over the years, this ever-flourishing department has been providing the technical foundation, scholarly guidance and leadership skills that have resulted in a number of highly qualified and skilled computer graduates, proving their potentiality in home and abroad.
-With educated, sincere and enthusiastic faculties, a continuous enrollment of brilliant students and an amicable teacher-student interaction - the department has become a unique one in its field.
+Over the years, this ever-flourishing Department has been providing the technical foundation, scholarly guidance and leadership skills that have resulted in a number of highly qualified and skilled computer graduates, proving their potentiality at home and abroad.
+With educated, sincere and enthusiastic faculties, a continuous enrollment of brilliant students and an amicable teacher-student interaction - the Department has become a unique one in its field.